Unruly passenger forces flight from London to Los Angeles to divert to Salt Lake City – KION546

 CNN has reached out to Salt Lake City Police for more information.

+So far this year there have been 1,701 reports of unruly passengers, with 582 investigations initiated, according to Federal Aviation Administration data.

-Unruly behavior has been on the rise in the skies, with last year being the worst on record for airplane passenger behavior in the US, according to Federal Aviation Administration data.
+Last year was the worst on record for unruly airplane passenger behavior in the US, according to FAA data.
+In 2021, there were 5,981 reports of unruly passengers, with 1,113 investigations initiated.

 The-CNN-Wire